New Hire Forms: Everything You Need to Know

 Affirmative Action and Children

 You may be required to hire a certain number of minorities in a workplace environment.
-If this applies to your business, you can invite new applicants to fill out information regarding gender, veteran status or ethnicity.
+If this applies to your business, you can invite new applicants to fill out information regarding gender, veteran status, or ethnicity.
 Remember, such information is entirely voluntary on the part of the applicants, and the data is used by the government for data research purposes.
 Regarding children, you may hire them as well, but you need to conduct a background check on them and get written consent from the parents.
-Issue a consent form to the parents for them to fill out.
+Issue a consent form for the parents to fill out.